Skip to code content (skip section selection)

 (e) Community Development Controls.

 (1) Affordable Housing Funds.
-Affordable Housing Fees for projects within the Central SoMa Special Use District shall be deposited in the Central SoMa Affordable Housing Fund and shall be expended within a limited geographic area, as specified in Administrative Code Section 10.100-46.
+Affordable Housing Fees for projects within the Central SoMa Special Use District shall be subject to Section 415.5(f)(1)(D).

 (2) Land Dedication.